-A Librarian I holds a Master's degree in Library and Information Science or equivalent, and demonstrates achievement or the promise of achievement in librarianship and a combination of research and scholarship and service to the University and/or external professional bodies.
+A Librarian I holds a ALA Accredited Master's degree in Library and Information Science or equivalent, and demonstrates achievement or the promise of achievement in librarianship and a combination of research and scholarship and service to the University and/or external professional bodies.
 There should be well-developed interpersonal skills, strong information technology skills, and clear promise of continuing professional development.

-ARTICLE 25 Terms of Librarian Appointment
+ARTICLE 25 Types of Librarian Member Appointment

-- 25.1 There are three types of full-time Librarian appointments: - a) Probationary: an appointment that may or may not lead to a continuing appointment (as in Article 25.1.b). - b) Continuing: an appointment without term. - c) Limited term appointments: a full-time appointment with a defined and limited term, with no expectation of conversion to a continuing appointment. - 25.2 Initial probationary appointments shall normally be for a period of three (3) years.
-Based on the process outlined in Article 25.3, and the needs of the University's market, subsequent contracts will normally be awarded with continuing status. - a) The University may end any probationary appointment at any time during the probationary period.
+- 25.1 There are three types of full-time Librarian appointments: - a) Probationary: an appointment that may or may not lead to a Continuing Appointment (as in Article 25.1.b). - b) Continuing Appointment: an appointment without term. - c) Limited term appointments: a full-time appointment with a defined and limited term, with no expectation of conversion to a Continuing Appointment. - 25.2 The length of the Limited Term Appointment is automatically adjusted (for an equal period) if the Member has been granted Maternity, Parental or Adoption Leave, Sick Leave or Long-Term Disability for 15 weeks or more; or, if the Member is on reduced time, the length is adjusted on a prorated basis. - 25.3 Initial probationary appointments shall normally be for a period of three (3) years.
+Based on the process outlined in Article 25.4, and the needs of the University's market, subsequent contracts will normally be-awarded with continuing status.

+- a) The University may end any probationary appointment at any time during the probationary period.
 A rejection or ending of probationary appointment during the term of the probationary appointment shall not be considered a dismissal for the purpose of Article 40. - b) Where a Member feels he has been aggrieved by the decision of the University to reject or end the probationary appointment, the Member may appeal the decision through the grievance procedure in Article 41 of this Agreement.

-25.3 Conversion from Probationary to Continuing Appointment
+25.4 Conversion from Probationary to Continuing Appointment